Two new MSU Texas students test positive for COVID-19

 WICHITA FALLS, Texas (TNN) - Midwestern State University reports two new students have tested positive for COVID-19.

-The report, which was updated Wednesday after 3 p.m., says the patients are made up of nine faculty/staff members and 26 students.
-There are currently two active staff cases and eight active student cases.
+The report, which was updated Monday at 3:45 p.m., says the patients are made up of nine faculty/staff members and 28 students.
+There are currently eight active student cases along with one active staff case.

 MSU Texas coverage: